NY to IL Moving Specialists

 Want help with the heavy lifting?

 Planning a 933 mile interstate move from New York to Illinois?
 This moving guide will help you compare living in New York vs Illinois across 7 important categories.
-Compare the pros & cons (like high cost of living vs lower living costs), food & health (like New York-style pizza vs Chicago-style deep dish pizza), real estate & housing (pre-war, brownstone vs prairie, farmhouse), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.
+Compare the pros & cons (like sky-high rent vs more affordable housing), food & health (like New York-style pizza vs Chicago-style deep dish pizza), real estate & housing (pre-war, brownstone vs prairie, farmhouse), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.

 Key Takeaways: